devs-atlas/atlas/README.md

 # atlas

-atlas is a code exploration/product management tool that enhances the power of llms with the most cutting-edge graph query technology.
+atlas is a code exploration/product management tool that enhances the power of llms with the modern graph embedding search technology.

-It automatically creates a seamless integration with any codebase and can respond to queries with visualizations and analytics at different graph scales. atlas is powered by NebulaGraph for graph storage and Llama Index for llm/knowledge graph index.
+It automatically creates a seamless integration with any codebase and can respond to queries with visualizations and analytics at different graph scales and with different semantic contexts. atlas is powered by NebulaGraph for graph storage and Llama Index for llm/knowledge graph index.

 ## How it works
 There are two key stages of the atlas ml pipeline - 1. knowledge graph construction 2. query handling